Home Tags Gush Emunim

 Thousands of people gathered together to celebrate 40 years to the establishment of Samaria’s first community – Kedumim, now home to over 900 families

 PM Netanyahu sent a letter of condolences to the Levinger family on the passing of the late leader Rabbi Moshe Levinger, who was known for his life work in establishing the modern Jewish community of Hebron and as one of the founder of the Gush Emunim settlement movement.

-Rabbi Tzvi Yehuda Kook used to refer to Hazani affectionately as "the assembler of great assemblies."
+Rabbi Tzvi Yehuda Kook used to refer to Rabbi Yehuda Hazani affectionately as "the assembler of great assemblies."
 Hazani was one of the people who nurtured Gush Emunim, the grassroots movement that worked to resettle Jews in the territories liberated from Arab occupation in 1967, but always behind the curtain.
-Too little has been written about his character.
 He was an unknown figure to most of the public, a person who took care to be known only by those who had to know him.

 Rabbi Porat oncesaid that his proudest parliamentary achievement was having sponsored and ensured the passage of a law entitled “Do Not Stand by Your Neighbor’s Blood”—rendering it a legal duty to offer assistance to someone in mortal danger.
 Based on a verse in Vayikra, Rabbi Porat’s law ensures that sanctity of life is a national value not only in word, but in deed.